funghoyin44/1-Saying-Hello/README.md

 # Saying-Hello
 Create a program to say hello with vary name.
-There is some example to show how to use concatenation and string formating (%s)
+There is some example to show how to use concatenation and format string (%s)

 #Concatenation
 #String Formating